| Jen Currin

 Often at Night, Often with Candles

-In a jar with my
+In a jar with my hush money.

 Bomb where I live.
+Two ways of sayingintimacy.

 Heavy eye mouth ear.
+Nine months outof the year.

-Where the good
+Where the goodspirits live.

-Little brothers with their bowls
+How will they.
+Little brothers with their bowlsat the window.

 In skirts, in pockets